Several terms commonly heard during the school budget process are defined below to help you follow the school budget process in New York State.

 A plan of financial operation outlining the estimates of proposed expenditures for a fiscal year and the proposed means of financing them.

-In the event of a school budget defeat and the adoption of a contingent budget, school districts must cap their spending increase at 120% of the Consumer Price index or 4 percent, whichever is lower.
+In the event of a school budget defeat and the adoption of a contingent budget, school districts must cap their spending increase at 120 percent of the Consumer Price index or 4 percent, whichever is lower.
 For more on this, see the definition of a contingent budget.